Electronic health record dashboards and clinical IT systems in use

 Stabilizing after go-live

-The vendor may consider the project complete, but the office is still feeling workflow gaps, peripheral issues, or unresolved handoff problems.
+The vendor may consider the project complete, but the office is still feeling workflow gaps, configuration issues, or unresolved handoff problems.

 What this EHR integration page covers